decaf-dev/obsidian-dataloom/docs/body-cell-number.md

 This cell renders a number.

-A number can include positive or negative integers, or decimals.

 ## Usage

-Select a number cell to open the number cell edit menu.
-Type any numeric value.
-Click outside the cell or press `Enter` or `return` for the value to be saved.
+This cell accepts any number.
+A number is a positive or negative integer, or decimal.